-Views of Responsible Officials and Planned Corrective Actions: The District will implement procedures to evaluate outstanding warrants payable and take appropriate actions when warrants have met the statue of limitations.
+Views of Responsible Officials and Planned Corrective Actions: The District will take into consideration recommendation and will implement procedures immediately.

-2012-03 Purchasing
+2014-003 Purchasing

 Condition: Purchases occurred before the appropriate budgetary control was in place and approved.

 Criteria: Title 70-5.135 requires that prior to any purchase being completed a purchase order must be issued.